A causal convolutional neural network for multi-subject motion modeling and generation: Results and discussion

-We train our CCNet using the RMSProp optimizer ~\cite{2013Generating}.
-The initial learning rate is 1e-4 and will be decayed by multiplying it by 0.5 every 500 epochs.
-The loss curve usually converges around 1000 epochs.
-The batch size is set to be 256, and each sample in the batch is a motion sequence of 240 consecutive frames.
-There are two steps to generate 240 samples in a batch: 1) randomly select a motion clip from the database and then the starting frame index in the clip.
-2) Sample 240 frames in the clip repeatedly using a one frame interval, i.e., the starting frame index, $F_{s+1}$, of the next 240 frames sequence is equal to $F_{s}+1$.
-For an input sequence, $X=\{x_{0}, x_{1}, ..., x_{n-1}\}$, the CCNet can produce the output $Y=\{y_{1}, y_{2}, ..., y_{n}\}$ due to the guaranteed causal ordering in all the dilated causal convolutional operations in CCNet.
-Thus, we can compute the training loss for all the output motions at different frames, which helps the CCNet learn to handle the input motions of different lengths.
+We implemented our algorithm using PyTorch version 1.6.
+The RMSProp optimizer \cite{graves2013generating} was employed with an initial learning rate of 1e-4, which decayed to 1e-6 until 2000 epochs.
+The batch size was set to 256 with each sample containing a motion sequence of 240 consecutive frames.
+There are two steps to generating the training batches: 1) randomly selecting a motion clip from the dataset and then the starting frame index in the clip, 2) repeatedly using a one-frame interval for a sample of 240 frames in the clip, that is, the starting frame index, $f_{s+1}$, of the next 240 frame sequence is $f_{s}+1$.
+For an input sequence, $\mathbf{X}=\{\mathbf{x}_{0}, \mathbf{x}_{1}, ..., \mathbf{x}_{n-1}\}$, we add independent identically distributed Gaussian noise (with $0$ mean and $0.03$ standard deviation) to train the network to address accumulated errors in motion synthesis.
+During training, CCNet can produce the output $\mathbf{Y}=\{\mathbf{y}_{1}, \mathbf{y}_{2}, ..., \mathbf{y}_{n}\}$, owing to the guaranteed ordering in all dilated causal convolutions, which is helpful for speeding up the training procedure.

-\textbf{Data augmentation}.
-We add additional independent identically distributed Gaussian noises to each sampled motion representation vector of training motion data to train the network to handle accumulated errors in the motion synthesis.
-The mean and standard deviation of the noise is selected to be $0$ and $0.03$.